frogillius/pc-killer-but-worse/README.md

 Kill any windows pc within seconds.
 Warning- Use it at your own risk, The writer of this script will not be responsible to any damage done to the computer.

 ## Steps
-1) Run the pcKill.bat as administrator
+1) Run the funny.bat as administrator
 2) Thats it.
 The PC will restart and windows will be crashed on the start

 ## Working